danalchapman/IdeaBox-GroupProject/README.md

 Today we still want to know whether or not we need to implement semantic elements of <forms> to our code, or if our <section> elements are good enough to get the job done. we still have yet to ask for our instructors guidance on what we can do about our white spaces to our <section class="idea section"> elements; do we need to change the size to our idea cards (and going against the project specs?) orrrr?

 we still feel confident in our abilities to communicate our problem solving as a team and strive to be better in our communication. we definitely put the team first.
+Friday 07/29: We refactored <section class="main-section"> to <form> for accessibility and guideline follow-through.
+We refactored CSS for the main section form <label> and <input> as well as the card container with `justify-content: space-evenly` for proper spacing of idea cards.
+- On the topic of the fourth bullet point of Iteration 2, we did not trigger the default state of the form button.
+We are aware of how to `prevent.default()` - we would pass `event` through the function `createIdeaCard` and on the first line following, we would add `event.preventDefault()`.